-The company pays a fixed monthly compensation to its employees subject to periodic performance review.
+The company pays a fixed monthly compensation to all its employees subject to periodic performance review.
 The members of the board receive per diem allowances of P50,000.00 per attendance in board meetings and P20,000 per attendance in committee meetings.
+No director participates in any discussion regarding his or her compensation.